 |Repeat unlicensed driver||1 – 6 months||40 penalty units||12 months|

 |Licence or right to drive immediately suspended under section s79B of the Transport Operations (Road Use Management) Act||2 – 5 years||40 penalty units||12 months|

 |Never held a licence||3 months||40 penalty units||12 months|

 What The Court Will Take Into Account

-Section 78(2)(f) states that the Court, in issuing a penalty for an offence under this section can take into account any matter “that the Court considers relevant.”
-This gives the Court a wide scope in a Sentencing Hearing, however, this subsection also specifies other matters for the Court’s consideration.
+Section 78(2)(f) states that the court, in issuing a penalty for an offence under this section can take into account any matter “that the court considers relevant”.
+This gives the court a wide scope in a sentencing hearing but this subsection also specifies other matters for the court’s consideration.
 These are:

-- Relevant information related to the person’s medical history, and mental or physical capacity; and
+- the person’s medical history, and mental or physical capacity; and

 The most common defence for an offence under this section is the defence of honest and reasonable mistake.
 You must be able to give evidence that you were unaware at the time of driving that you were disqualified, suspended or unlicensed.
 In order to raise this defence successfully however, you need to prove that your belief that you held a valid driver’s licence was both honest and reasonably held.